jofas/blog/content/002-first-time-running/index.md

 2.5 kilometers one-way.
 For a week I had to hobble the whole distance, but it was absolutely worth it.
 I was hooked on weightlifting again.
-How your body feels afterwards; the stress relief and your mind feeling light as air from the release of all these colourful endorphins in the brain are just too good.
+The stress relief and your mind feeling light and fluffy from the release of all these colourful endorphins in the brain are just too good.
 Combined with the reward of getting stronger, feeling healthier and a more attractive physical appearance, I was back on the grind and have been since that day I completely wracked my legs and lower back.
-My aim shifted from being a good basketball player to being a healthy, injury-free and athletic person.

 It has been almost exclusively weightlifting for me since then, with a few bodyweight exercises and the occasional squash match interspersed.

+Just a few weeks ago then, a friend&mdash;a decent amateur endurance athlete this time&mdash;stayed over for a couple of weeks.
+He asked if I'd like to join him on one of his runs.
+I politely declined.
+He was adamant and told me, I'd feel great afterwards.
+I yielded and we went running together.
+If there is a morale to this tale then it is probably that you shouldn't be spineless and give in to your friends so easily.
+Okay spinelessness was not the only reason I took him up on his offer.
-I've been contemplating taking up running again for quite some time, but never mustered the strength to do so.
-Weightlifting is a great way to train your leg strength, but I was unable to address two of my most glaring weaknesses, namely an underdeveloped cardiovascular system and my weak-ass flatfeet.
+I've been contemplating going running again for quite some time, because with just weightlifting I've been unable to address two of my most glaring weaknesses, namely an underdeveloped cardiovascular system and weak-ass flatfeet.
 Both scream for moderate running with focus on proper forefoot striking
 \[[1](#ref-1),[2](#ref-2)\].
-When I had a friend who runs regularly stay over for a couple of weeks, I finally decided to join him on one of his runs.
+It just took a little nudge and the right conditions to finally set my plans in motion.
+The most important condition to set me in the right mood for running were high levels of stress and anxiety I was experiencing at that time.
+Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid out self-care routines&mdash;including regular exercising&mdash;which lead to the excitement of being the host to a dear friend turn sour.
+Whenever I'm in such a restless state of mind, my subconscious turns to escapism manifesting itself in masochistic fantasises of self-castigation through, well, excessive bodily exercise.

 % Paragraph setting the concrete scene + my state of mind (stress, restlessness and anxiety feeling like an itch that must be scratched)